 In a work environment driven by remote working, dispersed employees and mismatched schedules, enterprise chat apps are how today’s companies eliminate confusion.

-The communication market has responded to the demand for new interactions rapidly, with key players like Slack (10 million users daily) Microsoft Teams (329,000), Facebook (30,000 businesses) and Google (4 million paid customers) rising to the front of the pack.
+The communication market has responded to the demand for new interactions rapidly, with key players like Slack (12 million users daily) Microsoft Teams (329,000 organizations), Facebook (30,000 businesses) and Google (4 million paid customers) rising to the front of the pack.

 - 40% want a “best of breed” strategy